-- Return Air There should be no blockage (clothing/personal belongings/furniture) to the access door of your units heat pump and the vents in your unit are to remain unobstructed for proper air circulation as this could cause the system to suffocate and trip causing the heat pump to stop working. - Air Filters should be regularly checked and replaced as required.
+- Return Air There should be no blockage (clothing/personal belongings/furniture) to the access door of your fan coil and the vents in your unit are to remain unobstructed for proper air circulation as this could cause the system to suffocate causing the fan coil to stop working. - Air Filters should be regularly checked and replaced as required.
 Filter life span can vary from unit to unit depending on living conditions, for example someone who has pet(s) may need to replace the filter more often due to the shedding of hair.
+It is important that filters are installed correctly the metal side of the filter always goes towards the unit.

 Your strata may help to provide reminders and information to help you maintain this major component of your home.
-However, it is the owner/occupant's responsibility to maintain the in-suite heat pump.
+However, it is the owner/occupants responsibility to maintain the in suite fan coil.
 Please ensure that you read all the material distributed to keep the unit functioning as intended.
-Any failures to the heat pump or damage found to your home due to the lack of maintenance will not be covered under warranty.
-Please make sure to read the instructions for your hybrid heat pump that are provided in your appliance manuals.
+Any failures to the fan coil or damage found to your home due to the lack of maintenance will not be covered under warranty.
+Please make sure to read the instructions for your fan coil that are provided in your appliance manuals.